simdeistud/ir-dv/IR/Exam Project/README.md

 ## Test suite
 Inside `/benchmarks` there is a Jupyter notebook and an exported Markdown version presenting a series of tests of the IR on the Cranfield corpus.

+## Disclosure
+The code transforming the query to an AST was developed with the help of an LLM.